 Dr. Michael Oberoff Professor of Political Theory – Boston University

 Relationship: Worked with professor as TA

 Recommendations, while not as common, are a written form of reference.
 Letters of recommendation describe your relationship to the author, their opinions about your work ethic, your strengths and potential.
 The author sometimes includes a phone number if the reader would like additional information.
 Letters of recommendations can be written by your references and should be dated within 6 months.

 Send a thank-you letter within 24 hours of your meeting.
 This is a vital part of the interview process and one too often ignored by job seekers.
 Depending on the company culture, send either an email or a hand-written note, as long as you have clear handwriting.
 Here are some more tips:

-- Thank-you notes should not be overly long; on an email letter the recipient should not have to scroll down to view the entire letter.
-Always focus on what YOU CAN DO FOR THEM.
+- Thank you notes should not be lengthy.
+For an email, the recipient should not have to scroll down to view the entire letter.

 - A separate thank-you note should be sent to each person with whom you interviewed at the company.
 Each note should be personalized to the person with whom you met at the company.
 In the note thank them for interviewing you and specify the particular position you interviewed for (often, recruiters are interviewing for many positions at once).
 Reference something specific about your conversation with the individual, which will cause the interviewer to recall your discussion and keep you in active consideration.